When trying to install the FineReader program, the following error message appears:

-Important: When you run this command, DISM uses Windows Update to provide the files that are required to fix corruptions.
-However, if your Windows Update client is already broken, use a running Windows installation as the repair source, or use a Windows side-by-side folder from a network share or from a removable media, such as the Windows DVD, as the source of the files.
+Important: When this command is run, DISM uses Windows Update to provide the files that are required to fix corruptions.
+However, if the Windows Update client is already broken, use a running Windows installation as the repair source, or use a Windows side-by-side folder from a network share or from a removable media, such as the Windows DVD, as the source of the files.
 To do this, run the following command instead:

 DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:C:\RepairSource\Windows /LimitAccess

-Note: Replace the C:\RepairSource\Windows placeholder with the location of your repair source.
+Note: Replace the C:\RepairSource\Windows placeholder with the location of the repair source.
 For more information about using the DISM tool to repair Windows, reference Repair a Windows Image.